ESanchezLozano/StarGAN-with-Triple-Consistency-Loss/README.md

 Should you use the code please cite the original StarGAN paper (of course!), as well as our pre-print.
 For further details on how to use the StarGAN, please refer to the [original repository](https://github.com/yunjey/stargan)

+Should you want to check the progressive image generation, please set config = 'progressive' (see main.py for further details).
+It has only been implemented for the single-dataset case.

 <p align="center"><img width="100%" src="jpg/StarGAN_pp2.png" /></p>